parlough/thisweekindart/pages/issues/issue-0.md

 ## Dart jobs

-The following are some jobs will provide you the opportunity to use or even build Dart.
+The following are some jobs that will provide you the opportunity to use or even build Dart.

 If you know of any jobs which use or are related to Dart, let us know in the [Job postings for Dart][] discussion board.